 Eco-Age reviewed hundreds of brands and products using a bespoke methodology incorporating criteria such as charitable collaborations, fair working practices, artisanal craftsmanship, animal welfare, and the use of organic, recycled and innovative materials.

 Eco-Age additionally worked with Elle UK Magazine to curate an extensive conscious brand edit, showcased by Emma in print and online mainstream fashion media.

-Emma Watson, who stars as Belle, finished the press tour in style, wearing a stunning Dior dress.
-She hosted a special event where she shared her love of books with children from The NY Film Society for Kids, along with a screening of the new Disney film.
+Emma finished the press tour wearing a bespoke Dior dress to host a special event where she shared her love of books with children from The NY Film Society for Kids, along with a screening of the new Disney film.

 Eco-Age worked with Dior to source low impact fabric options for this project.
 The silk used for the dress and cape is organic GOTS certified – a standard for organic materials that guarantees the highest environmental standards throughout production and at every step of the way.
 This one-of-a-kind piece, developed with support from Eco-Age, was created in Dior ateliers by Maria Grazia Chiuri, Artistic Director at Christian Dior.